kyto64/ContriBuddy/README.md

 - Personalized recommendations by languages, frameworks, interests, and experience level
 - Beginner‑friendly issue discovery (good first issues, etc.)
 - Live data from GitHub for repository search and stats
+- Analyze starred and followed repositories
+- Exclude repositories you've already contributed to (approximation)
+- Basic collaborative filtering using your stars and followed users
 - Modern UI with Vue 3 + Vite + Tailwind, state managed by Pinia

 ## 🚀 Quick Start